 While there’s technically no difference between a masseuse vs. massage therapist, there is a difference in the type of massage therapist you visit.

 Not every therapist is trained in every type of massage, and going to a spa to get relief from your sports injury would be a waste of time and money.

 Make sure your massage therapist is certified in medical massage therapy and has real-life clinical experience.

 Get Relief Today

-Massage is more than just a relaxing activity; it can be an effective method to treat the underlying conditions behind your pain symptoms, but only when done correctly.
+Massage is more than just a relaxing activity; it can be an effective method to treat the underlying conditions behind your pain symptoms, but only when done correctly and sometimes in conjunction with chiropractic adjustments.
 Only massage therapists trained and certified in medical massage therapy should be trusted with your medical needs.

 At Oviedo Chiropractic, we have four Licensed Massage Therapists on staff who are knowledgeable and passionate about providing lasting pain relief through massage.

 Our medical massage therapy works in conjunction with the latest chiropractic care techniques and is overseen by Dr. Justin Cough.